D-MAN-I/Project-1/README.md

 ## Future Development

-* Add note instructing the user to click the modal contents' *closeBtn* after each panel response has been submitted
 * Creat additional modals timed to appear when user submits either 1): a correct answer: or, 2): when the a wrong answer
 * Add capability provides up to 3 simultaneous players
 * Include both second and final jeopardy rounds to this MVP version.